xcist/phantoms-voxelized/Plaque_Phantom_voxelized/README.md

 1. Now you can start your simulation with CatSim.

 ### Citation
 If you find our plaque model helpful, please cite [our paper](https://arxiv.org/abs/2312.01566) and we will be thankful.
-If you have questions regarding the plaque model, please reach me at [lim34\@rpi.edu](mailto:lim34@rpi.edu?subject=QuestionsAboutThePlaqueModel).
+If you have questions regarding the plaque model, you can reach me at [lim34\@rpi.edu](mailto:lim34@rpi.edu?subject=QuestionsAboutThePlaqueModel).
 ```
 @article{li2023coronary,
   title={Coronary Atherosclerotic Plaque Characterization with Photon-counting CT: a Simulation-based Feasibility Study},